MicrosoftDocs/architecture-center/docs/guide/sap/sap-whole-landscape-content.md

 This network design provides better incident response capabilities and fine-grained network access control.
 However, it also increases the management complexity, network latency, and cost of the deployment.
 Let's discuss each point.

-*Better incident response*: The SAP perimeter spoke virtual network allows quick isolation of compromised services if a breach is detected.
+*Better incident response*: The SAP perimeter spoke virtual network allows quick isolation of compromised services if you detect a breach.
 You can remove virtual network peering from the SAP perimeter spoke virtual network to the hub and immediately isolate the SAP perimeter workloads and SAP application virtual network applications from the internet.
 You don't want to rely on network security group (NSG) rules changes for incident response.
 Changing or removing an NSG rule only affects new connections and won't cut existing malicious connections.

 *Fine-grained network access control*: The SAP perimeter virtual network provides more stringent network access control to and from the SAP production spoke virtual network.